duneroadrunner/SaferCPlusPlus/README.md

 ### TAsyncSharedV2ReadWriteAccessRequester

-Use the `writelock_ptr()` and `readlock_ptr()` member functions to obtain pointers to the shared object.
+Use the `mse::make_asyncsharedv2readwrite<>(...)` function (in a manner analogous to `std::make_shared<>(...)`) to create an object to be shared and obtain an associated "access requester", which is just an object that holds shared ownership of the shared object.
+Unlike `std::shared_ptr<>`, you cannot dereference an access requester directly.
+Instead you use the `writelock_ptr()` and `readlock_ptr()` member functions to obtain pointers to the shared object.
 Those functions will block until they can obtain the needed lock on the shared object.
 The obtained pointers will hold on to their lock for as long as they exist.
 Their locks are released when the pointers are destroyed.
 (Generally when they go out of scope).

-Use the `mse::make_asyncsharedv2readwrite<>()` function to obtain a `TAsyncSharedV2ReadWriteAccessRequester<>`. `TAsyncSharedV2ReadWriteAccessRequester<>` can be copied and passed-by-value as a parameter (to another thread, generally).
+Acccess requesters can be copied and passed-by-value as a parameter (to another thread, generally).

 Non-blocking `try_writelock_ptr()` and `try_readlock_ptr()` member functions are also available.
 As are the limited-blocking `try_writelock_ptr_for()`, `try_readlock_ptr_for()`, `try_writelock_ptr_until()` and `try_readlock_ptr_until()`.